 Deadhead carnations throughout the flowering season to keep them looking lovely.
 This also encourages your carnations to produce extra flowers.
 Always use clean, sharp tools when deadheading your carnations.

 What is the Lifespan of a Carnation Flower?

 Carnations are short-lived perennials that only live for three or four years.
 Carnations may start slowing down and producing fewer blooms once they reach a few years old.

 Carnations are attractive, short-lived perennials that live for approximately three to four years.
 During the winter, carnations die back to the ground and enter a dormant state.
 Once spring arrives, carnations begin growing again.

-For more, see our in-depth guide to carnation growing zones and native ranges, the uses and benefits of carnation flowers, tips on managing non-flowering carnations, beautiful flowers that pair well with carnations, how to propagate and transplant carnation flowers in your garden, and why the carnation is Ohio’s State Flower and Spain’s National Flower.
+For more, see our in-depth guide to carnation growing zones and native ranges, the uses and benefits of carnation flowers, the fastest growing carnation flowers, the best companion plants for carnations, carnation plant toxicity to pets, tips on managing non-flowering carnations, whether carnation flowers are edible, beautiful flowers that pair well with carnations, how to propagate and transplant carnation flowers in your garden, and why the carnation is Ohio’s State Flower and Spain’s National Flower.